NYU-Intro-Experimental-Physics-II-Spr24/Assignment1/README.md

 # Assignment1
 Assignment1 for Intro Experimental Physics II Spring 2024

+ASSIGNMENT1 IS DUE BY THE END OF YOUR FIRST LEB SECTION (1/22 or 1/23).

 This read me and associated assignment are adapted from [Jeremey Manning's Psych 32 Assignment Hello, World!](github.com/ContextLab/psyc32-hello-world/) and from [Marc Gershow's NYUExperimentalPhysics1-2021/Assignment0
 ](github.com/NYU-IEP-2022-2023-Assignments/Assignment0).